iVanPan/PopClip-Extension-SMZDM/README.md

 ## License

-This extension is published under the MIT License (see [LICENSE](https://github.com/iVanPan/PopClip-Extension-SMZDM/blob/master/LICENSE)) for Detail
+This extension is published under the MIT License (see [LICENSE](https://github.com/iVanPan/PopClip-Extension-SMZDM/blob/master/LICENSE)) for detail

 ## Credits
 This extension created by [Van](https://github.com/iVanPan)